 137-049-0395 Notice of Intent to Award

 (1) Notice.
 At least seven days before the Award of a Public Improvement Contract, the Contracting Agency shall issue to each Bidder (pursuant to ORS 279C.375(2)) and each Proposer (pursuant to 279C.410(7)), or post electronically or otherwise, a notice of the Contracting Agency's intent to Award the Contract.
-This requirement does not apply to Award of a small (under $5,000) or intermediate (informal competitive quotes) Public Improvement Contract awarded under 279C.335(1)(c) or (d).
+This requirement does not apply to Award of a small or intermediate (informal competitive quotes) Public Improvement Contract awarded under 279C.335(1)(c) or (d).

 (2) Form and Manner of Posting.
 The form and manner of posting notice shall conform to customary practices within the Contracting Agency's procurement system, and may be made electronically.